berndhopp/vaadin-security/README.md

 ##visibility

+Ilay-visibility is designed to be used in combination with a dependency-injection framework and with a one-class-per-component-pattern, although it can be used without that ( see ilay-visibility-manual ).

-visibility needs to be integrated into your cdi-framework of use in order to work, so the first step is to decide for the integration you need:
+The first step is to decide for the integration you need:

 for Spring: